 cruel honest manner.

 As with my personal life, I took a radical approach in my classrooms for a very long time.
-In return, I had an NSA-contracted spy in my classroom no later than 2005 and my final department head was hired specifically to make my life miserable enough that I’d leave.
+In return, my final department head was hired specifically to make my life miserable enough that I’d leave.
 After all, it’s nearly impossible to fire a tenured full professor with the record I had established.
 To be clear to my detractors, for about the thousandth time, I left active service voluntarily because I was unwilling to continue my participation within an irredeemably corrupt system.

 My forthcoming Cascadian speaking tour will focus on the politics and science of abrupt climate change.
 I’ll tell a few stories about the politics underlying the scientific endeavor and then focus on Sam Carana’s recent analysis.
 The latter, in which Carana ponders a global-average temperature rise of more than 10 C above baseline within a decade, is the focus of this brief essay.
 Evidence underlying this essay can be found, as usual, within the long, often-updated climate-change summary and update.

 Carana’s analysis is good.
 S/he is able and willing to connect a few dots on the topic within the arena of abrupt climate change.
-The resulting analysis is generally quite conservative, although I believe s/he errs on the side of overheating twice.
-In the first case, s/he concludes global-average temperature has increased 1.92 C since 1750.
+The resulting analysis is generally quite conservative, although I believe s/he errs on the side of overheating at least once.
+In a questionable case, s/he concludes global-average temperature has increased 1.92 C since 1750.
 Although a recent paper indicates direct observations have missed about 20% of global warming since the 1860s, I’ll low-ball the scientific consensus in going with 1.6 C so far.
-The second error, mentioned below, is more substantive and it matches one I made on a recent speaking tour with respect to moistening of the upper troposphere.
+A second situation, mentioned below, is more substantive and it matches one I made on a recent speaking tour with respect to moistening of the upper troposphere.

 Tacking onto the current temperature the amount of global warming locked in for the next decade adds 0.5 C to the current temperature of Earth.
 In my case, that takes us to 2.1 C above baseline (i.e., about 1750).